 Most boober Lactation Professionals spend at least 90 minutes providing concentrated support and it is not uncommon to have visits lasting 2+ hours if needed.
 It really depends on you and your baby and how much support is needed.
 For in-person visits most Lactation Professionals charge by the visit, not by the hour, and stay until both parent and baby are feeling confident that things are going well.

 Once we match you to your Lactation Professional, you will confirm the time and place with the person you hire.
 Boober will then send you an invoice via email which you can easily pay online by credit card or ACH, prior to your scheduled visit.
 Upon completion of your visit, most Lactation Professionals can provide a coded receipt to submit to your insurance company to try to get reimbursed.
 It is always a good idea to ask your Lactation Professional exactly what they cover and if they have any cancellation policies, as well.

-Generally no, but you can sometimes get reimbursed.
-Your Lactation Professional can provide you with a superbill (a coded receipt) which may help you get reimbursed by your insurance carrier.
+Well, sometimes yes, sometimes no. Your Lactation Professional can provide you with a superbill (a coded receipt) which may help you get reimbursed by your insurance carrier.
 Blue Cross Blue Shield and others have been known to reimburse and we do have Aetna providers on the platform.

 If you’re trying to get reimbursed,, it’s always best to call your insurance carrier in advance to find out if they will reimburse and what requirements they may have.
 You may need to request an “out-of-network exception” or a “geographic exception”.

 Aetna and United Health Care are the only insurance providers in NYC we know of who currently have in- network lactation consultants.
-If you want to go through their systems, you must contact your insurance provider directly to find a lactation consultant through them.
+If you want to go through their systems, you may be required to use an in-network provider.

 In theory, the Affordable Health Care Act mandates that most insurance plans cover breast pumps, IBCLCs, and other lactation-related expenses.
 However, we’ve found that many people have still had problems getting reimbursed or finding a covered consultant at the time they need it.